DiscordGIR/ChromeyMcChromeface/README.md

 CHROMEY_MAINGUILD  = MAIN GUILD ID (int)
 ```

-6. Download the latest version of the Lavalink jar file from [here](https://github.com/Frederikam/Lavalink/releases/), and put it in the root of the project
-7. Set up the `application.yml` as shown in the example [here](https://github.com/Frederikam/Lavalink/blob/master/LavalinkServer/application.yml.example/), also in the root of the project.
-Use the same password as in the `.env` file.
-You need not change anything else.
-8. Run Lavalink with `java -jar Lavalink.jar`
-9. Set up mongodb on your system (and see *First time use* to populate the database with initial data)
+6. Set up mongodb on your system (and see *First time use* to populate the database with initial data)
-10. `python main.py` - if everything was set up properly you're good to go!
+7. `python main.py` - if everything was set up properly you're good to go!

 ### First time use

-If you aren't porting from Janet, you don't have any baseline data for the bot to work.
-I wrote a short script `setup.py` which you should fill in with data from your own server, then run `python setup.py`
+If you don't have any baseline data for the bot to work, I wrote a short script `setup.py` which you should fill in with data from your own server, then run `python setup.py`